Ocean Lakes High School: Cheerleading

 In 2006, the competition cheerleading team won the Beach District and regional competitions and were competitors in the state competition.

 In 2007, the competition cheerleading team placed 2nd in the Beach District, 4th in the Eastern Region, and 6th in the state competitions.

 In 2008, the competition cheerleading team placed 1st in Beach District and finished in 5th in Eastern Region.

 Scholastic Bowl

-The 1999-2000 team was Ocean Lakes' most successful team to that point, placing fourth in the VHSL tournament.
+The 1999–2000 team was Ocean Lakes' most successful team to that point, placing fourth in the VHSL tournament.
 Today, Ocean Lakes remains successful in Scholastic Bowl, placing second to Thomas Jefferson High School for Science and Technology in the Group AAA state Tournament for the 2005–06 season.
+The 2023–24 team competed in the NAQT HSNCT where they placed 65th out of 320.

 Wrestling

-The 2011-2012 Dolphins team placed first in the Beach District and Eastern Regional Tournaments.
+The 2011–12 Dolphins team placed first in the Beach District and Eastern Regional Tournaments.
 They later proceeded to place 6th in the AAA State Tournament.
-They also won the Virginia Duals American High School Division.
+They have also won the Virginia Duals American High School Division.